kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-server.md

   Kora takes the `{userId}` part from the route path and passes it into the method.

 - `HttpServerResponseException`
   This is a simple way to say "this request should end with this HTTP error".
+The exception is itself an `HttpServerResponse`, so the server writes its status and body without any extra mapping.

 This step is intentionally incomplete.
 We now have enough controller behavior to see why a separate storage abstraction is needed.